Abandoned Communities ..... Paintings

 This is a plate in Donovan’s book Excursions through South Wales and Monmouthshire, published in 1805.
 To the south of the remains of Kenfig Castle you can see the sand dunes, the Severn Sea, and the coast of Somerset.

-During 2009 Andrew Cheetham was artist in resident at Rosedale.
+During 2009 Andrew Cheetham was artist in residence at Rosedale.
 The ironmining and railway community in Rosedale came to an end in 1929.
 Here are copies of two of Andrew Cheetham’s charcoal drawings.
-Other drawings and paintings of Rosedale can be found on Andrew Cheetham’s website at this address.

 wp166c589a_1b.jpg